cmartinezs/grade/src/dataconnect-generated/README.md

 // You can use the `await` keyword to wait for the promise to resolve. const { data } = await assignEvaluationToCourse(assignEvaluationToCourseVars);
-// Variables can be defined inline as well. const { data } = await assignEvaluationToCourse({ courseEvaluationId: ..., courseId: ..., evaluationId: ..., createdBy: ..., firebaseId: ..., });
+// Variables can be defined inline as well. const { data } = await assignEvaluationToCourse({ courseEvaluationId: ..., courseId: ..., evaluationId: ..., scheduledDate: ..., durationMinutes: ..., createdBy: ..., firebaseId: ..., });

 // You can also pass in a `DataConnect` instance to the action shortcut function. const dataConnect = getDataConnect(connectorConfig);